Baranwalsahil/Assignment/README.md

 ### Step Zero: Prerequisites <a id="step-zero"></a>

-This example assumes that you have a working cluster.
+This example assume that you have a working cluster.
 See the [Getting Started Guides](https://kubernetes.io/docs/setup/) for details about creating a cluster.

 **Tip:** View all the `kubectl` commands, including their options and descriptions in the [kubectl CLI reference](https://kubernetes.io/docs/user-guide/kubectl-overview/).